manticoresoftware/manticoresearch-javascript/docs/SearchApi.md

 // Create SearchRequest
 var searchRequest = new Manticoresearch.SearchRequest();
-searchRequest.index = "test";
+searchRequest.table = "test";
-searchRequest.fulltext_filter = new Manticoresearch.QueryFilter('Star Trek 2');
+var searchQuery = new Manticoresearch.SearchQuery()
+searchQuery.query_string = "find smth"
+searchRequest.query = searchQuery;

 // or create SearchRequest in an alternative way as in the previous versions of the client.
-It uses a single complex JSON object for a query field searchRequest = {"index":"test","query":{"query_string":"find smth"}};
+It uses a single complex JSON object. searchRequest = {"table":"test","query":{"query_string":"find smth"}};

 // Perform a search
 (async function searchExample() {